hardrock100/hardrock100.github.io/docs/runners_manual_2021/covid.md

 ## Update July 7, 2021

-<span style="color: red;">After a conversation with the head  San Juan County Public Health, and based on the current recommendations from higher level authorities and the current local levels of COVID-19, our COVID protocols are being significantly eased.</span>
+<span style="color: red;">After a conversation with the head of San Juan County Public Health, and based on the current recommendations from higher level authorities and the current local levels of COVID-19, our COVID protocols are being significantly eased.</span>

 1) The Runners Briefing and Awards Breakfast will be held outdoors in Memorial Park.
 Please be sure to bring umbrellas, chairs, water and sunscreen.

 2) We continue to strongly recommend vaccination for all participants, and the mask mandate for all has been downgraded to a strong recommendation for unvaccinated participants.
 If you are unvaccinated, please consider wearing a mask when interacting with others, especially when indoors or at aid stations.

 3) Friday morning check in will be held in the school gymnasium.
 Only runners will be allowed in the gym while crews and family members may wait outside.

 4) The remaining protocols from the original list below are still considered best practice, but are no longer required

 ## 2021 COVID-19 Safety Protocols